Optimal health and a lifetime of wellness come from not only achieving physical and emotional health but also attaining optimal cognitive function.

 This was the first study to connect antioxidant intake with stroke risk among people already diagnosed with cardiovascular disease and draws attention to the importance of a diet rich in phytonutrients.

 A growing amount of research suggests green tea may promote brain performance and protect brain cells from neurodegenerative conditions like Alzheimer’s disease.

 Although studies have varied in their design from scanning people’s brains to forming Alzheimer’s plagues in a test tube, the focus of these studies has been on the polyphenolic compounds found in Green tea.

-Compared to the placebo, consuming the green tea beverages increased key areas of brain actively related to working memory processing.
+Compared to the placebo, consuming green tea beverages increased key areas of brain activity related to working memory processing.

 Researchers noted that this was the first study of its kind to show that MRI brain scans could be used to examine the effects of green tea extract on brain performance.

 Berry intake may slow cognitive decline by 2.5 years